krustyai/krusty/README.md

 - `/prd` - Generate Product Requirements Documents
 - `/Krusty` - Convert PRDs to prd.json format

-Skills are automatically invoked when you ask Claude to:
+Skills are automatically invoked when you ask OpenClaw to:
 - "create a prd", "write prd for", "plan this feature"
 - "convert this prd", "turn into Krusty format", "create prd.json"